johann-solo/om-go/site/content/blog/2016-11-11-chocolate-avocado-pudding 2.10.23 PM.md

 date: "2016-11-11 10:30:35 -0400"
 author: Joanne
 permalink: chocolate-avocado-pudding
-image: NOV2016/avocado_chocolate_pudding_3.jpg
+thumbnail: /img/NOV2016/avocado_chocolate_pudding_3.jpg
-categories: blog
+categories: desserts
-tags:
+tags: ["pudding", "chocolate", "avocado"]
-  - food
-excerpt: "<p>One of my favourites way to have an avocado?
-Chocolatey</p>"
+excerpt: One of my favourites way to have an avocado?
+Chocolatey
 ---

 I have seen these little puddings all over Pinterest and IG but I was watching [@erinireland](https://www.instagram.com/erinireland) stories last week and saw her make it and I thought 'why have I not